Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 4. Karnataka MBBS Fee Structure 2025-26 (KEA + Deemed Verified)

-Following the NMC public notice dated 7 April 2026, Karnataka has officially adjusted its total course fees.
-You are now only required to pay for the 4.5 years of academic study — not the 12-month internship.
+Following the NMC rule that MBBS tuition is payable only for the 4.5 years of academic study (confirm the current notice at nmc.org.in), Karnataka has adjusted its total course fees accordingly.
+You are now required to pay only for the 4.5 years of academic study — not the 12-month internship.

-Karnataka categories (KEA): G-Quota = Govt Quota (GMCs, Karnataka domicile, lowest fee); P-Quota = Private Merit (KEA-allotted private merit seats, lower fee than mgmt, open to non-domicile via 15% AIR pool); Q-Quota = Management Quota (private college direct); N-Quota = NRI / FN / OCI / PIO at private + deemed colleges.
+Karnataka categories (KEA): G-Quota = Govt Quota (GMCs, Karnataka domicile, lowest fee); P-Quota = Private Merit (KEA-allotted private merit seats, lower fee than mgmt, open to non-domicile via 15% AIR pool); Q-Quota = Management Quota (allotted through KEA counselling on NEET merit, not booked directly with the college); N-Quota = NRI / FN / OCI / PIO at private + deemed colleges.

 📌 In one line: fee structure — confirm the current-year official circular before payment.